52147/Operating-System/Operating system.md

 - But how does the controller inform the device driver that it has finished its operation?
 - This is accomplished via an interrupt.

+## Chapter 2 Operating system structure

+- We can view an operating system from several vantage points.
+- 1. One view focuses on the services that the system provides;
+- 2. on the interface that it makes available to uses and programmers.
+- 3. on its components and their interconnections.